itsnotqwerty/grillsay/README.md

 Yes.
 This tool will not compile on a gas grill.

 **Can I pipe input to it?**
-No. He doesn't take orders.
+No (actually, yes).
+He doesn't take orders.
 He gives them.

 ## License